Coronavirus: New Zealand's second confirmed case of virus flew domestically

 Hands posted on Twitter at the time that she was surprised there was no soap or hand sanitiser in the bathrooms at the airport.

-"In other news sitting here at Palmy airport wondering how prepared NZ really is for an outbreak of coronavirus or even just a bad flu season...when there's not a single hand sanitiser in this entire airport."
+"In other news sitting here at Palmy airport wondering how prepared NZ really is for an outbreak of coronavirus or even just a bad flu season ... when there's not a single hand sanitiser in this entire airport."

 She posted again on Wednesday after news that the second confirmed coronavirus case had travelled to and from Palmerston North on that day.